-Certain Relationships and Related Transactions
+Certain Relationships and Related Party Transactions

-Related parties are those with the ability to control, directly, or indirectly, through one or more intermediaries, the Group or exercise significant influence over the Group in making financial and operating decisions.
-Related party relationships also exists between and/or among entities, which are under common control with the reporting enterprises and its key management personnel, directors, or its shareholders.
+Related parties are those with the ability to control, directly, or indirectly, through one or more intermediaries, the Company or exercise significant influence over the Company in making financial and operating decisions.
+Related party relationships also exist between and/or among entities, which are under common control with the reporting enterprises and its key management personnel, directors, or its shareholders.